Video Pm.00 20.Still001 — Grevillia AG

 • Cleanliness of crop - weed control

 Getting all these factors right is not easy, but there are some guidelines that can help.
 Your local rural retailer is ideally positioned to give good advice on correct agronomy for your area.
 Pacific Seeds are an excellent source of information on crops and varieties.
 Ensiling uses nature’s own process of fermentation to preserve the nutritional value and dry matter yield of a crop.
-It requires the right types and numbers of bacteria in the correct conditions to ensure the best fermentation process.
+It requires the right types and numbers of bacteria in the correct conditions to ensure the best fermentation process can occur in your crops.
 All these factors combine to produce high quality feed.

 Grevillia Ag Silage Manual